roberddd/batchgenie/docs/utilities.md

 > Location: 3D Viewport ▸ BatchGenie N-Panel ▸ Utilities

 This utility lets you replace existing 'Shader Editor' nodes with custom Node-Groups.
-It targets the main shader connected to the 'Material Output' within the material
+It targets the main shader connected to the 'Material Output' within the material.

 *This utility is also available in the "Shader Editor" for processing individual nodes rather than in batch.
 See [this section](#replace-node) for details.*